Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Proofs of Theorems and --

-It remains to show that, for $h=h'=0$, the only extremal measures are~$\mu_{n,x}^+$ and~$\mu_{n,x}^-$.
-The corresponding statement for the two-dimensional Ising model was proven by Aizenman~\cite{Aiz80} and Higuchi~\cite{Hig81}.
+It remains to consider the case that $\mu^- \neq \mu^+$ and prove that any periodic Gibbs measure is a mixture of these two measures.
+For the two-dimensional Ising model, the stronger statement that any (possibly non-periodic) Gibbs measure is a mixture of the plus and minus measures, was proven by Aizenman~\cite{Aiz80} and Higuchi~\cite{Hig81}.
 Both these proofs rely on particular properties of the Ising model and do not apply to our case.
-Instead, we use the later proof by Georgii--Higuchi~\cite{GeoHig00}, which is more geometric and can be extended to the context of dependent models on the triangular lattice.
-Below, we use the notation of~\cite{GeoHig00}, replacing *connectivity in $\bbZ^2$ with standard connectivity in $\bbT$.
+Instead, we adapt the later proof by Georgii--Higuchi~\cite{GeoHig00}, which is more geometric and can be extended to the context of dependent models on the triangular lattice.
+Specifically, we adapt the proofs of Lemma 2.1, Lemma 2.2, Lemma 3.1 and Corollary 3.2 of~\cite{GeoHig00} to our situation.
+Below, we use the notation of~\cite{GeoHig00}, replacing *-connectivity in $\bbZ^2$ with standard connectivity in $\bbT$.